Francessmarty/cloud-devops-foundations/README.md

 ## About

-This repository documents my hands on learning journey in Cloud Infrastructure and DevOps fundamentals.
+This repository documents my hands-on learning journey in Cloud Infrastructure and DevOps fundamentals.

-I am building practical experience with Azure infrastructure, Linux systems, containerization and Kubernetes while developing real world troubleshooting and operations skills.
+I am building practical experience with Azure infrastructure, Linux systems, containerization and Kubernetes while developing real-world troubleshooting and operations skills.

-The goal of this repository is to demonstrate technical growth and readiness for IT Support, Cloud Support, and Junior DevOps roles.
-The repository contains a series of foundational Cloud and DevOps projects designed to build practical understanding of cloud concepts, automation and infrastructure operations.

-Each project is documented with clear explanations, scripts and diagrams to demonstrate learning progression and real world readiness.
+The projects in this repository demonstrate core cloud and DevOps concepts including infrastructure deployment, networking, identity management, containerization and Kubernetes operations.

 ## Skills Demonstrated

 	•  Cloud infrastructure fundamentals (Azure)

 	•  Linux system administration

 	•  Networking and storage configuration

 	•  Infrastructure deployment using CLI

 	•  Identity and Access Management concepts

 	•  Containerization with Docker

 	•  Kubernetes deployment and networking

 	•  Git workflows and collaboration